semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 * Your GitHub, GitLab, or BitBucket account that you add to Semgrep Cloud Platform for scanning.
 * A local Git repository in your machine.
 Projects from your local machine are integrated through Semgrep CLI.

-Semgrep Cloud Platform can run scans on many projects with rules set in the Rule Board.
+Semgrep Cloud Platform can run scans on many projects with rules set in the Policies page.
 First-time Semgrep Cloud Platform users scan projects with pre-selected rules chosen based on the repository's language and framework.
 To view these pre-selected rules, see the [Registry default ruleset](https://semgrep.dev/p/default).

-Over time, users modify the Rule Board with rules specific to their codebase's security or business goals.
+Over time, users modify the Policies page with rules specific to their codebase's security or business goals.

 :::tip Try Semgrep Zero-config Scanning (Beta)
 Semgrep Zero-config Scanning enables you to quickly onboard or add many repositories without configuring a CI job.
 This feature is available for users of GitHub Free or Team tiers.
 Contact [sales@semgrep.com](mailto:sales@semgrep.com) to try it out.